falkr/ttm4175/pages/unit-cs2/teamwork.md

 :aside:If you ever see a similar warning while browsing the Internet normally, be extremely careful.
 It could mean that someone is tampering with your traffic!

++ Create a free Nessus Essentials account, which you use to login.
 + Nessus will start downloading and installing plugins used to check for vulnerabilities.

 ## Starting a scan